 The MAB Model F Pistol

 A passing resemblance to the Colt Woodsman has been noted by Josserand, but the resemblance is primarily external and almost certainly due to the Woodsman’s iconic status.
 Both guns have internal hammers, but little else is the same.
-I see a greater resemblance to the Star Model F of 1928 which, though it has an external hammer, is like the MAB Model F in that it has a flat -sided barrel, an open-top slide, and the recoil spring beneath the barrel.
+I see a greater resemblance to the Star Model F of 1928 which, though it has an external hammer, is like the MAB Model F in that it has a flat-sided barrel, an open-top slide, and the recoil spring beneath the barrel.
 The open-top slide design originated with the 1900 Steyr-Mannlicher, and was perpetuated by Star, Walther, and Beretta, among others.
-MAB’s Model B, which was based on the Walther Model 9, also had the same basic design, as noted by Hogg & Walter.
+MAB’s Model B, which was based on the Walther Model 9, also had an open-top barrel design, as noted by Hogg & Walter.

-There are two types of the Model F.
+There are two types of the Model F and several subvariants.

 Type I Model F

-As best I can tell, not many more than 2500 of the Type I Model F’s were made, and there may be a number of minor variations, not all of which I have been able to document.
+As best I can tell, not many more than 2500 of the Type I Model F’s were made, and I have probably not documented all the variations.
 (If you have an early gun, please email me with any additional information you can provide.)
-I do know that the early guns had a square-cut cover on the right side of the frame, with an angled section at the top, where the trigger is installed.
-This cover had a hole in it for easy removal.
+I do know that the early guns have a square-cut cover on the right side of the frame where the trigger is installed.
+This cover has a hole in it for easy removal.
 The square-cut cover was present at least through serial number 1644, and was replaced by serial number 2301 with a half-round cover, with no hole, that was probably easier to machine.
 This change would probably have taken place sometime in 1953.

 The front sight on most Model F’s is, according to my friend Nick Stroebel, a Redfield Sourdough sight dovetailed into the barrel.
 This was a common target sight for rifles in the 1950s.
 It looks a bit over-large on a pistol.
-I have seen at least one early specimen with a different front sight, but I do not know if it is original or not.
-The manual I have seen, which was included with serial number 2301, shows the Redfield Sourdough sight.
+The manual which was included with serial number 2301 shows the Redfield Sourdough sight.

 Type II Model F